 Board of Supervisors Chair Amy Shuklian recounts success stories from departments as staff helped the county survive the pandemic, wildfires

-“Well, 2020 didn’t go as we had planned,” Tulare County Board of Supervisor Chair Amy Shuklian said the State of the County address on March 9.
+“Well, 2020 didn’t go as we had planned,” Tulare County Board of Supervisor Chair Amy Shuklian said during last week’s State of the County address.
 “Without a doubt it was an extraordinary year as we face unprecedented challenges with COVID-19, making its unwelcome arrival into Tulare County.”